-Combine a reading of Dr. Seuss’s ABC or On Beyond Zebra with a conversation about alphabetical order and how that system helps make things easy to organize and find.
-Then get ready to get organized as you and your child work together to create decorative file boxes to keep track of important papers, homework assignments and school activities, or to hold all the supplies that might be needed at homework time.
+Combine a reading of Dr. Seuss’s ABC with a conversation about alphabetical order and how that system helps make things easy to organize and find.
+Then get ready to get organized as you and your child work together to create decorative file boxes to keep track of important papers, homework assignments, and school activities, or to hold all the supplies that might be needed at homework time.

 What You’ll Need:

 - Large-sized empty paperboard boxes (cereal, cracker, or other cartons that are at least 11 to 12 inches tall)

 - craft paper, wrapping paper, or scrapbook paper